-Before making a decision on the appeal, the Appellate Officer may request a meeting with the parties involved and will consider requests for such a meeting by the parties.
+The Appellate Officer may request a meeting with the parties involved and will consider requests for such a meeting by the parties.
 Any such requests should be made within 48 hours of receiving notice that an appeal has been filed.
 The Appellate Officer is not required to meet with either party.
 A non-appealing party may submit a written statement for consideration by the Appellate Officer so long as it is submitted within 72 hours of being notified of the fact that an appeal has been filed and which of the four bases for appeal are being pursued.

-The Appellate Officer will use her/his best efforts to decide the appeal within seven (7) calendar days of its submission or meeting with the parties, if any.
+The Appellate Officer will use their best efforts to decide the appeal within seven (7) calendar days of its submission or meeting with the parties, if any.
 This timeframe may be longer depending on the totality of the circumstances.

-Where the Appellate Officer finds that at least one of the four grounds for appeal have been met, he/she has the following options:
+Where the Appellate Officer finds that at least one of the four grounds for appeal have been met, they have the following options:

-- 1. Where the appeal is granted based on ground 1above, the matter should normally be remanded to the original Title IX investigator(s) or Lead Title IX Investigator (if the irregularity was in the sanctioning phase) to conduct a new complete, or partial (depending on the circumstances) investigation/determination to insure proper procedure was followed.
-If, however, the Appellate Officer determines fairness can be achieved by not conducting a new investigation, she/he has the discretion to implement other solutions dictated by the circumstances of the case. - 2.
-Where the Appellate Officer grants the appeal on the basis of ground 2 above, the Appellate Officer may remand the matter to the original Investigators to consider the new information and reconsider the ultimate decision regarding whether there was or was not a Policy violation or, depending on the circumstances and the nature of the new information, may reverse the decision of the Investigators and impose sanctions if the original decision was that there was no Policy violation.
+- Where the appeal is granted based on ground 1above, the matter should normally be remanded to the original Title IX investigators or Lead Title IX Investigator (if the irregularity was in the sanctioning phase) to conduct a new complete, or partial (depending on the circumstances) investigation/determination to insure proper procedure was followed.
+If, however, the Appellate Officer determines fairness can be achieved by not conducting a new investigation, they have the discretion to implement other solutions dictated by the circumstances of the case. - 2.
+In the event the Appellate Officer determines there was bias or prejudice that inappropriately affected the decisions made (ground 3 above), the Appellate Officer shall ask the Title IX Coordinator to select one or more new investigators to conduct a new investigation to be conducted in accordance with the procedures above, or to select a different sanctioning officer in the event the bias or prejudice was on the part of the sanctioning officer. - 3.
+Where the Appellate Officer determines that the sanctions imposed were substantially disproportionate to the severity of the violation, the Appellate Officer may impose more, less or different sanctions. - 4.
+Where the Appellate Officer grants the appeal on the basis of ground 2 above, the Appellate Officer may remand the matter to the original Investigators for them to consider the new information and reconsider the ultimate decision regarding whether there was or was not a Policy violation or, depending on the circumstances and the nature of the new information, may reverse the decision of the Investigators and impose sanctions if the original decision was that there was no Policy violation.